 This stark contrast between light and dark helps the person monitoring the vessel to get an accurate reading of the level of liquid inside.

 What Is A Transparent Level Gauge Glass?

-A transparent glass is exactly what it sounds like.
+A is exactly what it sounds like.
 It consists of two strong plates of glass that are completely see-through.
 The liquid rises between these two plates, allowing the observer to determine the fluid levels inside the vessel.

 This sight glass does not use prisms of any kind.
 There is however, a light on the back of it that reflects down onto the person monitoring the gauge.
 This light allows them to see the separation between the liquid level and the steam/gas/vapor rising off the top of it.

 Which One Should I Use?